wrightlabs/alloy.sync.restful/README.md

 Thanks to @jashkenas for Backbone.js and the original Backbone.sync method code (http://docs.appcelerator.com/backbone/0.9.2/docs/backbone.html#section-162)

-Thanks to @appcelerator for all there work on Titanium and Alloy
+Thanks to @appcelerator for all their work on Titanium and Alloy